sindresorhus/p-queue/readme.md

 #### .add(fn, [options])

-Returns the promise or value returned by calling `fn`.
-This allows adding both sync and async tasks to the queue.
+Adds a sync or async task to the queue.
+Always returns a promise.

 ##### fn